 Dani also does dog training in her spare time.
 When she completes her bachelor’s degree, she will become a certified dog trainer.
 She also has the goal of specializing in animal behavior soon.
 Dani brings experience in animal behavior and training to Heartland Vet Care and is available for consultation appointments.

 She currently lives in Shirley with her husband and son.
-She also has 2 dogs (LuLu, Scooby), a cat (Gumbo), a Red
+She also has 2 dogs (LuLu, Domino), a cat (Gumbo), a Red

 We are so excited to welcome Dani to our team and are excited to have her provide animal behavior services to our valued clients!

 Megan was born and raised in Shelby county.
 She grew up on a farm there and graduated from Shelbyville High School.
 She then attended Purdue University and graduated with a bachelor’s degree in animal agribusiness.
 Post graduation, she went on to manage an equine facility until she went back to Purdue to obtain an associate degree in veterinary technology.
 Shortly after graduation, she became a board certified veterinary technician and has worked in the field for 6 years.
 Her main interests include assisting in surgery, dentistry, and equine lameness and nutrition.

-Megan is busy planning a wedding and will soon be a resident of Rush county.
-Between the wedding planning, she enjoys spending time with her nieces and nephews as well as showing horses, barrel racing and trail riding.
-At the moment, Megan has a dog named McDoogal, three cats, three horses and an ornery pony.
+Megan enjoys spending time with her nieces and nephews as well as showing horses, barrel racing and trail riding.
+At the moment, Megan has three cats, three horses and an ornery pony.
 She hopes to get more involved with rehabilitating wildlife once settled into her new and exciting life.

 Megan is a welcome addition to the Heartland family and we are excited for her to join our team!